21 Best Remote Job Boards for 2023

 Competition for remote jobs is fierce as applications come in from all over the world.
 Here are a few bits of advice that can help you secure a remote job.

-• Make sure your resume is flawless and that you have taken the time to properly prepare for your next interview
+• Make sure your resume is flawless and that you have properly prepared for your next interview

 • Don’t use the same templated resume and cover letter.
 Craft a different cover letter for each job you are targeting.